Person Male Born 13/12/1907 Died 1993

-". . . .a Hungarian liberal guru named Alfred Reynolds, who had fled to England from the Communists and the Nazis before the war.
+A long time ago at stormloader we found the following interesting quote, but the site has been taken over and we did not make a note of who was being quoted: ". . . .a Hungarian liberal guru named Alfred Reynolds, who had fled to England from the Communists and the Nazis before the war.
 Although I liked Alfred, I found his atheistic liberalism naive and shallow, and soon became unwelcome at the weekly meetings at his home in Dollis Hill because I raised too many objections.
 Alfred regarded religion as another name for superstition, and sometimes referred to priests as 'crows in black'.
 He felt that all society needed to create a heaven-on-earth was more tolerance."
-That sounds like our man, doesn't it?